Mazandaran University of Science and Technology

 Mazandaran University of Science and Technology (MUST) is a private university in Babol, Iran.

-Mazandaran University of Science and Technology has always been one of the top three non-profit universities in the country since its establishment.

-Mazandaran University of Science & Technology is one of the most prestigious of the non-governmental universities in Iran.

 Mazandaran University of Science & Technology is a research university located in the city of Babol in the province of Mazandaran (Northern Iran) 15 km away from Caspian Sea.

-MUST was established in 1992 as the first private university in the country under the accreditation of the Ministry of Science, Research and Technology (Iran) by members of its founder committee;
+MUST was established in 1992 as the first private university in the country under the accreditation of the Ministry of Science, Research and Technology (Iran) by members of its founder committee.